BioInfoLeo/ANMDA/README.md

 ## Other data & code

-In noisy_data_test, data_clean.csv and data_noisy.csv which are extracted from raw_data.csv are used to show the noise hiding in the data.
+In noisy_data_test.zip, data_clean.csv and data_noisy.csv which are extracted from raw_data.csv are used to show the noise hiding in the data.

 The code is noisy_data_test.py.